ZukoWaterbends7/ansible_guide/README.md

 # ansible_guide
-This is the first step towards masteting ansible!
+This is the first step towards mastering ansible!